New Walk Museum, Leicester

 Galleries now host exhibits on themes of Ancient Egypt, Dinosaurs, Arts and Crafts, the Picasso Ceramic collection, world arts, Victorian Art Gallery, a Modern and Contemporary Art Gallery, and the largest collection of German Expressionist art in Britain.
 There is a temporary exhibition space hosting touring exhibits from national museums.
 The museum also hosts an ongoing programme of lectures and family events.

 The Dinosaur Gallery is extremely popular with families, and features The Rutland Dinosaur, a piece of meteorite found in Barwell, and Jurassic marine reptile fossils.

 The Ancient Egypt Gallery is perhaps my favourite part of the museum.
 Here you will find the mummy and coffin of Pe-iuy, found in a tomb in Thebes.
 Pe-iuy lived around 700-500 BC.
 X-rays show that the mummy is that of a middle-aged male, with a broken arm suffered just before death.

-One fascinating find in the Egypt Gallery are the mummies of a brother and sister, Bes-en-Mut and Ta-bes, found in the town of Akhmim, near the Nile river.
+Two fascinating finds in the Egypt Gallery are the mummies of a brother and sister, Bes-en-Mut and Ta-bes, found in the town of Akhmim, near the Nile river.
 The pair lived around 800 BC and were given to the museum by Mr and Mrs John Mason Cook.
 Mr Cook was the 'son' part of the famous Thomas Cook & Son Travel company.